davidyeiser/basik/README.md

 ### Design

 The design is loosely based on a prior version of my personal site, [davidyeiser.com](https://davidyeiser.com/).
 It uses [IBM’s Plex Serif](https://github.com/ibm/type) for body copy and IBM Plex Mono when a monospaced font is required.
 Elsewhere it uses the system sans serif typeface.
+Screenshots of the theme are shown below.

 ### License

 The theme, like WordPress, is licensed under the [GPL](http://www.gnu.org/licenses/gpl-2.0.html) with the exception of IBM’s Plex fonts, those are under the [SIL Open Font License](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).

-### Screenshots
+---

 ![Typical desktop view of the theme’s home page](https://davidyeiser.com/static/images/github/basik-screenshot-desktop-home.png)